 Hike It To Big Wave Bay Beach

 If you’re wondering – are there any easier ways to get to Big Wave Bay?
 Yes, there are.
-Take a Red Mini Bus, or the number 9 bus from Shau Kei Wan.
+A Red Mini Bus, or the number 9 bus from Shau Kei Wan will get you there in comfort.
 However, if you want to work those leg muscles, why not hike it?

 One of the most popular hikes to Big Bay Bay Beach is via the Dragon’s Back Hike.
-Although approaching the beach from the Chai Wan may be more difficult, it’s also more secluded.
+But approaching the beach from the Chai Wan may be slightly more difficult, and also more secluded.
 Don’t get me wrong, Dragon’s Back is great.
-But if you’ve already done it, I highly recommend hiking from Chai Wan.
+But if you’ve already done it, I highly recommend trying the route from from Chai Wan.
+You won’t get the views that you get from the Dragon’s Back, but I think this route will make up for some of those vistas.

 Chai Wan to Big Wave Bay Beach

-The hike from Chai Wan to Big Wave Bay is pretty straight forward.
+The hike from Chai Wan to Big Wave Bay is fairly straight forward.

 - Take the MTR to Chai Wan station and take exit A.